 Six lithium-ion, one conventional lead-acid, and one advanced lead-acid battery packs were installed during Phase 1 of the trial, which commenced in August 2016.
-Phase 2 commenced in July 2017 with the addition of eight lithium-ion packs, a zinc-bromide flow battery, and a "saltwater" battery bank.
-Phase 3 commenced in late 2019 with the addition of a further eight battery packs, including a lithium-titanate (LTO) battery and a sodium-nickel battery.
-The batteries tested by ITP are listed below.
+The trial was subsequently expanded to include an additional eight lithium-ion packs, a zinc-bromide flow battery, and an Aquion "saltwater" battery bank.
+Phase 2 commenced in July 2017.